 Following is a list of committees designated to advise you on all aspects of BME graduate education.
 The committee members, your advisor, and the Department Chair are all available for consultation.
 A complete listing of committees and their members is included in Appendix III.

 2.1.1 GRADUATE ADMISSIONS COMMITTEES

 - a.
 Recruits students to apply and evaluates admission applications. - b.
-Recommends new graduate students for admission and financial support. - c.
-Provides mentoring and guidance for newly admitted ME students
+Recommends new graduate students for admission and financial support.

 2.1.2 GRADUATE PROGRAM COMMITTEE & GRADUATE PROGRAM DIRECTOR